 The Transitional Committee of the Loss and Damage Fund

-The Commitee was tasked with considering the “institutional arrangements, modalities, structure, governance and terms of reference of the fund” and “elements of the new funding arrangements’’ to provide recommendations for COP 28 which would inform the basis of a decision by Parties to operationalise the Fund.
+The Transitional Committee considered the “institutional arrangements, modalities, structure, governance and terms of reference of the fund”, and “elements of the new funding arrangements’’, among other things with the task of making recommendations to the COP 28 presidency which will form the basis of a decision by Parties to operationalise the Fund.

 Members of the Transitional Committee for the Loss and Damage Fund and Funding Arrangements at their first meeting in Luxor, Egypt, between 27-29 March 2023 Image Credit: UNClimateChange